 Will results be seen immediately?

 You probably won’t see the results right after the procedure, and if anything you may feel as though you have gained weight or are looking larger in the areas that were treated.
-While Liposuction can get rid of up to 10 pounds of fat during a procedure fluid retention and swelling can cause you to look bloated.
-But as the swelling goes down you will begin to see results.
-We ask that you are patient through your healing, follow instructions given by your doctor and give yourself the best after-care (just follow the guidelines the doctor gives you).
+While liposuction can get rid of up to 10 pounds of fat during a procedure, fluid retention and swelling can cause you to look bloated.
+But as the swelling goes down, you will begin to see results.
+We ask that you are patient through your healing, follow instructions given by your doctor, and give yourself the best after-care (follow the guidelines the doctor gives you).

 Are the results permanent?